Explore the data and map solar energy

 • For Output raster, type Slope_DSM.

-• For Input analysis mask, keep DSM.
+• For Input analysis mask, confirm that DSM is selected.

 The other parameters, which determine how a slope is measured and calculated, do not need to be changed.